rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematics-central-limit-theorem-2.md

 group average S = 230/25 = 9.2
 The group true mean is 211mg/dl The group SD is 46 mg/dl

-So by CLT, if we run the 25 sample test many times, the sum of these samples will form a bell curve, with the following characteristic

-group sum mean: = 25* 211 = 5275 group sum SD = 46 * 25^1/2 = 46*5 = 230 group average: = 211 group average S = 230/25 = 9.2

 ![Sample Bell Curve][12]